Membership

 Laura Dawson, DO

 Laura K. Dawson, DO, of West Point, New York, completed her orthopaedic surgery residency at Texas Tech University Health Service Center and a foot and ankle orthopaedic fellowship at the University of Rochester Medical Center.
 Currently, she serves as the United States Corps of Cadets Senior Medical Officer and an orthopaedic surgeon at Keller Army Community Hospital in West Point.
-Prior to her medical career, Dr. Dawson had more than 15 years of experience in the military and received five awards for exemplary service.
-In addition to serving on the AOFAS Research Committee, she is a member of the AAOS Limb Salvage Clinical Practice Guideline Team, the AOA Emerging Leaders Program, and the Society of Military Orthopaedic Surgeons.
+Prior to her medical career, Dr. Dawson served in the military for more than 15 years and received five awards for exemplary service.
+She is a member of the AOFAS Research Committee, the AAOS Limb Salvage Clinical Practice Guideline Team, the AOA Emerging Leaders Program, and the Society of Military Orthopaedic Surgeons.

 2019